Code-Institute-Submissions/MSP-7/README.md

 # Personal Website
-The purpose of Milestone Project 2 is to create a simple website full of time filling activities.
+The purpose of Milestone Project 2 is to create a

-The website will be called "Mind Candy".

 # Project Summary

 The Project will enable a user to:
--	View local weather
--	View top articles from a selection of popular websites (news/tech)
-- 	Links to mindfullness/meditation videos (youtube)
--	A couple of mini games (suduko, slot machines)

 ## Benefits and Rational